SAP-samples/btp-kickstart-your-journey-with-architecture/exercises/ex4/README.md

 ## The Architecture Validator

+For this exercise you will use a tool called the Architecture Validator on SAP Architecture Center, here's what it does:

 > Ensure your solution diagrams follow a consistent framework with rules developed by our architects, maintaining quality, improving collaboration, and aligning technical accuracy with business needs.

 The Architecture Validator is a great resource to use alongside the [BTP Solution Diagram Guidelines](https://sap.github.io/btp-solution-diagrams/docs/solution_diagr_intro/big_picture/).

 <br/>

-## Step 0: Ensure You Have an SAP Account
+## Step 1: Ensure You Have an SAP Account

 An SAP account is required for this exercise, if you do not already have one, [create your account here](https://www.sap.com/account.html).

 <br/>

-## Step 1: Accessing the Architecture Validator
+## Step 2: Accessing the Architecture Validator

 1. Navigate to the [SAP Architecture Center](https://architecture.learning.sap.com/@preview/releasev2/)
 2. Login with SAP